AOP-PHP/AOP/README.md

     #Clone the repository on your computer
     git clone https://github/juliens/AOP
     cd AOP
-    #prepare the package, you will need to have developpment tools for php
+    #prepare the package, you will need to have development tools for php
     phpize
     #compile the package
     ./configure